cg-gdsc/FAQ/Readme.md

 ## How do you best collaborate with Sagemaker

 - Use some planning tool like trello or the teams planer to structure tasks.
 As long as you are in the ideation phase, use a different notebook for each team member.
 If you need branches, do one check out per team member.
 Then everybody works on their own directory.

+## How do I set up my Mistral API key?

+- Sign up for a Mistral account at [https://mistral.ai/](https://mistral.ai/)
+- Generate an API key from your Mistral dashboard
+- Store it in your `.env` file as `MISTRAL_API_KEY=your_key_here`
+- Never commit your API key to version control
+- The tutorials include detailed setup instructions

+## How do I manage costs while developing my AI agents?

+- Use the cost tracking utilities provided in `src/utils.py`:
+  - `track_api_call()` to monitor each API call
+  - `print_cost_summary()` to see your spending
+  - `reset_cost_tracker()` to start fresh tracking
+- Start with small model testing (cheaper) before using medium/large models
+- Test with fewer personas first (e.g., 5-10) before processing all 100
+- Cache processed data to avoid re-processing the same information

+## What are personas and how do I interview them?

+- Personas are simulated job seekers with unique profiles, skills, and preferences
+- You interview them via API calls to gather information about their background
+- Each persona has a daily limit of TODO conversations with TODO messages max per conversation
+- Use structured questions to efficiently gather: name, skills, location, age, and experience
+- The tutorials provide example interview strategies and conversation patterns